IITAA is a non profit organization for Indian Institute of Technology (IIT) alumni in Australia and New Zealand.

 IITians Association of Australia (IITAA) is a non-profit organisation for Indian Institute of Technology (IIT) alumni in Australia and New Zealand.
 IITAA in Sydney is part of a global network called Pan IIT that links alumni of the IITs worldwide.
 It provides unique professional and networking opportunities to IITians to maximise their contribution to society.
 IITAA was formed in Sydney in 2003, and a sister organisation called IIT Alumni of Victoria was formed in Melbourne a few years later.

-You may join us on LinkedIn, Facebook and subscribe to the blog.
+You may join us on LinkedIn and Facebook.